9 Bonsai Tree Care Tips for Beginners

-If you are a beginner when it comes to taking care of bonsai trees, then you may be wondering what the best way to fertilize them is.
+As e a beginner when it comes to taking care of bonsai trees, you are probably wondering what is the best way to fertilize them and which one to use.
 There are a few different things you need to take into account when choosing the right fertilizer for your tree.

 Nitrogen, Phosphorous, and Potassium are the main elements required for proper growth.
 Make sure the fertilizer your pick includes these elements.
 Fertilizers usually have a higher percentage of Nitrogen than Potassium and Phosphorous.

 - Nitrogen is essential for the tree to produce proteins, enzymes, and other important molecules.